yugabyte/yugabyte-db/docs/content/preview/integrations/budibase.md

 ## Setup

-- Set up Budibase using either the [cloud option](https://account.budibase.app/) or the [self-hosted options](https://docs.budibase.com/docs/hosting-methods).
+- Set up Budibase using either the [cloud](https://account.budibase.app/) or the [self-hosted options](https://docs.budibase.com/docs/hosting-methods).
 - Set up your YugabyteDB cluster by following the instructions at [YugabyteDB Prerequisites](/preview/integrations/tools/#yugabytedb-prerequisites).

 ## Connect Budibase to YugabyteDB